jincyjos22/Module-End-Assignmnet2_Python/README.md

-ABC Company Employee Analysis
+📊 ABC Company Employee Data Analysis
-📌 Project Overview
+📌 Overview

-This project analyzes employee data from ABC Company consisting of 458 rows and 9 columns.
-The objective of this project is to preprocess the dataset, perform data analysis, create graphical representations, and extract meaningful insights about employee distribution, salary expenditure, and demographic patterns.

-🔧 Data Preprocessing

-The Height column was corrected by replacing its values with randomly generated numbers between 150 and 180, as instructed.

-Ensured the dataset was consistent and ready for analysis before performing computations and visualizations.

-📊 Analysis Tasks Performed
-1️⃣ Employee Distribution by Team

-Calculated the total number of employees in each team.

-Computed the percentage split relative to the total workforce.

-Represented results using a bar chart.

-2️⃣ Employee Distribution by Position

-Segregated employees based on their job positions.

-Displayed distribution using a bar chart.

-3️⃣ Predominant Age Group

-Grouped employees into age categories.

-Identified the most common age group.

-Represented the distribution using a pie chart.

-4️⃣ Salary Expenditure Analysis

-Calculated total salary expenditure by team.

-Calculated total salary expenditure by position.

-Identified the team and position with the highest salary spending.

-Visualized using bar charts.

-5️⃣ Correlation Between Age and Salary

-Calculated the correlation coefficient between age and salary.

-Represented the relationship using a scatter plot.

-📈 Graphical Representations Used

-Bar Charts (Team Distribution, Position Distribution, Salary Analysis)

-Pie Chart (Age Group Distribution)

-Scatter Plot (Age vs Salary Correlation)

-🔎 Key Insights

-Employees are distributed across multiple teams with varying proportions.

-Certain positions have a higher concentration of employees.

-The predominant age group falls between 25–35 years.

-Some teams have significantly higher salary expenditure compared to others.

-The correlation between age and salary is weak/moderate, indicating salary is not strongly dependent on age alone.

-🛠 Tools & Technologies Used
+This project performs data analysis on the ABC Company Employee Dataset using Python.
+The goal is to explore employee distribution, salary expenditure, age demographics, and the relationship between age and salary through statistical analysis and visualizations.

+🛠 Tech Stack

 Python